Sam Houston State University Scores Dominant Victory at 2023 PGA University Championship

 To view the photo gallery, please click here.

-The Southern Texas PGA is happy to announce our new interns joining the staff for the Summer 2026 season!
+The Southern Texas PGA is happy to announce our new interns joining the staff for the Fall 2026 season!
 Please welcome these individuals into our great Section and we look to continue our incredible service and grow the game!
-Operations Interns

 Show More